 As director of the Dubuque Chorale Children’s Choir, Karmella Sellers brings with her over 25 years of experience as a music educator, firmly believing that music not only enriches lives, but teaches discipline, teamwork and cooperation.
 As a Music Specialist in the Dubuque Community School District since 2005, she has served the community through teaching elementary children about the wonders of music and choral singing.

 Mrs. Sellers has been one of the district’s Honor Choir directors since its inception.
-In April 2017, she will be the guest conductor of the Tri-State Youth Choral Festival.
+In April 2017, she was the guest conductor of the Tri-State Youth Choral Festival.
 She received her Bachelor of Music Education from Grand Canyon University (Phoenix, Arizona), and her Masters in Elementary Education from Northern Arizona University.
 In 2009, Mrs. Sellers achieved National Board Certification.
 She is also a member of the American Choral Directors Association, the Iowa Music Educators Association, the National Association for Music Educators, and the National Education Association.